-She has been published in many publications including Open Range Magazine and Automotive News.
+She has been published in many publications including Automotive News.

-Smith now holds photography classes in her studio, and teaches both photography lessons and western photographic art lessons through her workshops to students from all over the state of Wyoming, South Dakota and Minnesota.
-She spends the time in between, chasing her passion and creating real Western Photographic Art, for the world to enjoy.
+Smith now holds photography classes in her studio, and teaches both photography lessons and western photographic art lessons to students from all over the state of Wyoming.
+She spends the time in between, chasing her passion, creating real Western Photographic Art, for the world to enjoy.

-Smith lives on a working cattle and sheep ranch in South Central Wyoming, with her husband, who is as crazy about her photography career, as she is about him.
+Smith lives on a working cattle and sheep ranch with her husband, who is as crazy about her photography career, as she is about him.